 Each year the Observatories organizes a series of public lectures on current astronomical topics.
 These lectures are given by astronomers from the Carnegie Observatories as well as other research institutions.
 The lectures are geared to the general public and are free.

 The lectures are free.
-Because seating is limited, however, reservations are required for each lecture through Eventbrite.
-Additionally, the lectures will be streamed live through Livestream and simultanously on our Facebook CarnegieAstro page.
+Because seating is limited, however, reservations are required for each lecture through Eventbrite (links below).
+Additionally, the lectures will be streamed live through Livestream and simultaneously on our Facebook CarnegieAstro page.
+For information, please call 626-304-0250.

 Doors open at 6:45 p.m.
 Each Lecture will be preceded by a brief musical performance by students from The Colburn School starting at 7:00 p.m.
 Lectures start at 7:30 p.m.
 Light refreshments will be available.